brinzunza/loginDB/README.md

 # basicLoginDB

- Practice with Database management with a basic login project
+##About

- To get started: pip install -r requirements.txt
+ Practice with Database management with a basic login project.
+The database system is using html and css for the frontend, python using flask to connect the backend and frontend, and postgreSQL with a local machine database for the backend.

- To run: python app.py
+##To get started

- The database system is using postgreSQL
+ pip install -r requirements.txt python app.py